Chart Color Schemes

 Pitt Town - McGraths Hill has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 31 projects likely impacting the region.
-Notable initiatives include Ridgehaven Estate Box Hill, Pitt Town Bypass, Melonba Woolworths Neighbourhood Shopping Centre, and Newpark Estate.
-The following list details projects expected to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 31 projects likely to impact the area.
+Notable projects include Ridgehaven Estate in Box Hill, Pitt Town Bypass, Melonba Woolworths Neighbourhood Shopping Centre, and Newpark Estate.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.